Pranali637/Amazon-webpage-design/README.md

 also concepts related to margin and padding , various Positions and in  major part of my Project i have used Display concept which content numerous concepts like justify-content, align-content ,align-items,flex-wrap etc.

-By combination of these both HTML and CSS makes the layout of project as same a real website.
+By combination of these both HTML and CSS ,the layout of project looks as same a real website.